m3z0diac/todo-list-manager/README.md

 ```
 npx start
 ```
-ps: make sure node.js is installed in your device
+make sure node.js is installed in your device

 ### demo images